SimHoZebs/personal-site/content/blogs/How Did I Get Here.md

 I went back to the drawing board and wrote down all the major global issues I was aware of.
 I drew a diagram showing the relationship between land pollution & scarcity, water pollution & scarcity, world hunger, air pollution, excess waste and lack of management, etc. This short reflection resulted in a shocking conclusion: agriculture needs a revolution.
 I say "shocking", because it never occurred to me that producing food was unsustainable.
 I mean, haven't we been doing that since existence?

 The most attractive solution to all this seemed to lie in cellular agriculture research - nothing close to the kind of study I did for the 16 years of my life.
 In fact, for a long time, Biology was just a boring subject that I happened to score better than Physics.
-I even claimed that it was a pointless study explaining what Physics already covered.
+I even claimed that it was a pointless study - a redundant subject explaining what Physics could cover.
 Despite all this, it felt like it was my duty to pursue it.

 Even though I had some distaste for Biology, it quickly became the most fascinating subject.
-YouTube videos, /r/transhumanism, and random articles helped me realize that Physics was never sufficient to explain the complexities of life and start appreciating the ways biologists figure out explanations and predictions for things that always seem unpredictable.
+YouTube videos, /r/transhumanism, and random articles helped me quickly realize that Physics was never sufficient to explain the complexities of life and start appreciating the ways biologists figure out explanations and predictions for things that always seem unpredictable.
 While Physics helped me understand the world around me, Biology helped me understand how _I_ - everyone - worked.

 ![](../../src/assets/blogs/kast-orientation.png)
 I'm on the second row from the top, all the way to the right end.